Sausage and Cheese Stuffed Crêpes

 13. Step 13:

-Roll up all the pancakes in this way.
+Roll up all the crêpes the same way.

 14. Step 14:

-Then fry them in butter on both sides over medium heat until golden brown.
-At the same time, the filling should warm up so that the cheese melts.
+Then fry them in butter on both sides over medium heat until golden.
+The filling should heat through so the cheese melts.

-Serve these pancakes for breakfast or for a snack during the day.
-Pepper in the filling can be replaced according to your taste with pieces of fresh or dried tomatoes, herbs, mushrooms.
-In general, show imagination and get pancakes with a variety of fillings.
+• Serve these crêpes for breakfast or as a snack during the day.
+You can swap the pepper in the filling for whatever you like — fresh or sun-dried tomatoes, herbs, or mushrooms.
+Get creative and enjoy crêpes with all kinds of fillings.

-Instead of sugar, you can use a sweetener that is not afraid of heat treatment.
+• Instead of sugar, you can use a heat-stable sweetener.

 • Whole cow's milk - 68 kcal/100g